taufik-nurrohman/markdown/.dev/README.md

     # asdf asdf asdf [asdf](asdf) {#asdf}
     ~~~

-    If I allow optional spaces before the attribute syntax, it would be difficult to decide whether it is part of the
+    Allowing optional spaces before the attribute syntax would make it difficult to determine if the attribute syntax is
-    link or the header.
+    part of the link or the header.
 With this restriction, the intent is clear:

     <table>
       <thead>